-The Only Guide You Need To Visit Plitvice National Park
+The Only Guide You Need To Visit Plitvice Lakes, Croatia

 Plitvice National Park is one of the most breathtaking and unique national parks in the world.
 This UNESCO world heritage listed park covers almost 73,000 acres and is the most visited site in all of Croatia!
 In this guide discover why you need to visit Plitvice Lakes and how to plan the ultimate trip to this national park.
 Everything is included from planning, getting there, deciding between staying nearby or taking a day trip, entrance information and more.

-We have had Plitvice Lakes and Krka National Park on our bucket lists for some time so it was exciting to be able to tick Plitvice off.
+We had Plitvice Lakes and Krka National Park on our bucket lists for some time so it was exciting to finally be able to tick Plitvice off.
 The unparalleled beauty of Plitvice is something you must experience for yourself.
 Spend the day traversing wooden boardwalks extending over teal blue waters, look up at magnificent waterfalls and find stunning viewpoint after stunning viewpoint.

 Disclaimer: Some links in this article are affiliate links, which means that if you purchase through them, I receive a small commission at no extra cost to you.
 You can read more about my disclaimer policy here.